codecrafting-io/adoldap/README.md

 #### ObjectClass

-The `ObjectClass` is a simple object wrap to the `array` of the `objectClass` attribute values.
+The `ObjectClass` is a simple object wrap to the `array` of the `objectClass` attributes.
 The class also provides the method `getMostRelevant` which is the last and most significative name of a `ObjectClass`.
 Each `Model` already have a defined `objectClass` that can be obtained by using the static method `objectClass`.

 ```php
 echo User::objectClass()->getMostRelevant() //outputs user